Brazil is known for its warmth, artistry, and zest for life.

 What else can you make with Brazilian coffee beans?

-There's no doubt you can make some great coffees with Brazilian coffee brands.
-However, you can also make fantastic espresso drinks with these beans.
+You can make fantastic espresso drinks with these beans.
 The medium-bodied Bourbon Santos or Brazil Cerrado varietals are perfect for this purpose.

 Why is Brazilian coffee so bitter?